laryziinha/forge-scryfall-scrapper/GETTING_STARTED.md

 Python 3.10.x
 ```

-If Python is not recognized, reinstall it and make sure **“Add to PATH”** is checked.
+If Python is not recognized, reinstall it and make sure **“Add Python to PATH”** is checked.

 ---